 Asking for a lot and negotiating for less got me the training I wanted, albeit not all of it, but enough.
 If I had asked for a few hours of training per week, I might have gotten nothing, but I asked for full-time training and got six-hours per week.
 That class time, along with my intense self-study, got me the recognition I got in Bahrain.

 Failing the test was a door closed, but allowed for other windows to be opened for future opportunities.
-If I had passed the exam and earned a spot in the Foreign Service, I wouldn’t have written this story and this book, I wouldn’t have married the wonderful woman I did, I wouldn’t have had the time to start a solo music project, I wouldn’t be in the area to teach inner-city children how to play guitar, and I wouldn’t have had the time to do the myriad other things I’ve done since 2013.
+If I had passed the exam and earned a spot, I wouldn’t have written this story and this book, I wouldn’t have married the wonderful woman I did, I wouldn’t have had the time to start a solo music project, I wouldn’t be in the area to teach inner-city children how to play guitar, and I wouldn’t have had the time to do the myriad other things I’ve done since 2013.

 In the end, I got after it.
 I never quit.
 I never gave up.
 I never stopped.
 I had made it.
 I was Lebanese.